Learners are innovative thinkers who are successful, confident, respectful and caring

 • Students must understand they are responsible for their own behavior.
 Students must recognize disruptive and distractive behavior is unacceptable.
 Any behavior that encroaches upon the rights of others is Students are expected to follow reasonable rules established for the benefit of all students and the community.
 During school hours, conduct should be governed accordingly.

-A. SCHOOL WIDE BEHAVIOUR EXPECTATIONS - Attentes comportementales à l'échelle de l'école
+SCHOOL WIDE BEHAVIOUR EXPECTATIONS - Attentes comportementales à l'échelle de l'école

 GPMS students should behave in a reasonable, responsible and positive way and understand the following expectations: Demonstrate consideration, courtesy and respect to others and their property.
 Walk in an orderly, quiet and safe manner while in the school and during all school related activities.
 Common sense and safety are our guidelines.
 Avoid the use of profane language and inappropriate gestures while participating in school activities on or off campus, or in the immediate vicinity of the school’s property.
 Cigarettes, Vapes, and other prohibited substances will be confiscated from students who choose to bring them on the school property and the school resource officer will be informed.

-B. CLASSROOM EXPECTATIONS - Attentes de classe
+A. CLASSROOM EXPECTATIONS - Attentes de classe

-• Students are to respect the school’s property and the property of their classmates and themselves
+• Students are to respect the school’s property and the property of their classmates and themselves.

-• Students are to follow all other “school rules” as adopted by the staff or individual teachers
+• Students are to follow all other “school rules” as adopted by the staff or individual

-C. FAIR NOTICE OF RISK ASSESSMENT - Avis équitable d’évaluation des risques
+B. FAIR NOTICE OF RISK ASSESSMENT - Avis équitable d’évaluation des risques

 Our School Division believes in creating safe and caring environments for students and staff.
 Any incident where a student engages in behavior which threatens or appears to threaten the safety of themselves, or others will be investigated.
 Administrators can implement a Risk Assessment for behaviors that are worrisome including writing or drawings with violent themes; references to or involvement in violent activity at school; or an increased interest in activities that are deemed as dangerous to the safety of themselves or others.